RunestoneInteractive/java4python/_sources/Java4Python/whylearnjava.rst

 what I will call industrial strength languages.
 Industrial strength languages are good for projects with several people working on the project where being formal and careful about what you do may impact lots of other people.
-Languages in this category include C++, C, C# and Ada.
+Languages in this category include Rust, C++, C#, and Ada.

 Programming languages will always change.
 As the field of computer science advances there will be new programming languages and you will